annafedotova/allwomen_tableau/README.md

 # allwomen_tableau
 Presenation materials for Intro to Data Visualization with Tableau training session

-The session consistes of the following parts:
+The session consists of the following parts:

 - Data Visualization Fundamentals (theory)
 - Tableau Fundamentals with Netflix dataset (practice)